Shivadumnawar/recognition-of-handwritten-digits/README.md

 # recognition-of-handwritten-digits
-Support Vector Classifier is used to recognize the handwritten digits
+Support Vector Classifier is used to recognize the handwritten digits.